 Unlike Agra, Ellora, and Konark, you can't fly to Hampi, which remains a jangling six-hour drive from Hyderabad or Bangalore.
 Even so, it's become a popular place, boosted in 1986 when it landed on UNESCO's World Heritage List.
-(It did so as Hampi, not Vijayanagar.
+It did so as Hampi, not Vijayanagar.
 An interesting choice, preferring the name of an on-site village to the name of the imperial capital based here five centuries ago.
 Still, it's not a bad choice: Hampi is a corruption of Pampa, the original goddess of this place.
-Vijayanagar, or "City of Victory" smacks of a 14th century public-relations campaign.)
+Vijayanagar, or "City of Victory" sounds like a 14th century public-relations campaign.

-A relief model in the museum at Kamalapura shows the walled city in the distance and two major temple complexes between it and the braided Tungabhadra River.
+A relief model in the museum at Kamalapura shows the walled city in the distance and two major temple complexes between it and the Tungabhadra River.
 The temple on the right is the Pampapati ("Lord of Pampa") or Virupaksha Temple--Virupaksha being another name for Shiva.
 The Hampi bazaar stretches straight to the left and toward Matanga Hill.
 Just on the other side of that hill is Achutraya's or the Tiruvengalanatha Temple.
 Hugging the hill slope still farther to the left is the small Narasimha or Jain Temple, older than the others.
 Where Matanga Hill tumbles down toward the river's edge is the Chakratirtha, the holiest bathing place along the river.
 Facing it, the Rishyamukha Hill is a world-class jumble of granite boulders.
-(You have to wonder about the model builder.
-Toothpick palaces look simple in comparison.)

 We're just shifted position a bit.
 This time on the right is the end of the Hampi Bazaar, then Matanga Hill, Achutraya's Temple, the Narasimha or Jain Temple, and finally the major complex of the Vitthala Temple, again with the straight street of its now vanished bazaar.
 Near the left edge, the Talarighat Gate can be seen in the city wall.